generil/work-portfolio/README.md

 [repo](https://github.com/generil/listr)

 ## Weknowtes
-The app won the hackathon last Sunday (May 27, 2016)
+The app won the hackathon at our school (May 26-27, 2016)

 [repo](https://github.com/generil/hackathon)